How to summarize

 say the same thing in fewer words

-1. A summary – or précis – is a shorter version of a longer piece of writing.
-Knowing how to summarize means capturing all the most important parts of the original, and expressing them in a [much] shorter space.
+1. A summary is a shorter version of a longer piece of writing.
+Summarizing means capturing all the most important parts of the original, and expressing them in a shorter space.
+The shorter space could be a lot shorter.

-2. Summarizing exercises are usually set to test your understanding of the original, and your ability to re-state its main purpose.
+3. In academic writing, summarizing exercises are often set to test your understanding of the original, and your ability to re-state its main purpose.

 | Original text|